SAP-samples/logistics-business-network-integration/README.md

 - Connectivity
 - Security and Data Protection and Privacy
 - Monitoring & Troubleshooting

-For Global Track and Trace Option you can refer to the same Tracking API description as for Freight Collaboration Option above, as they are the same: [Tracking API](https://sapvideoa35699dc5.hana.ondemand.com/?entry_id=1_z9pmf751).

 ## 2.)
 Request B2B test tenant and test technical user
 ![](Upload/2.png)